d4n3sh/thedaneshproject/content/posts/2008-09-17-blogger-kickdefella-detained.md

 Another blogger gets detained.
 Syed Azidi Syed Aziz a.k.a [Kickdefella][2] was detained by the police this evening at his home.
 Reason for the arrest, Sedition Act as usual.

-Who&#8217;s next?
+Who's next?
 Me, you, everyone who blogs?

 Update: 2 day remand